 How Do You Calculate the Provincial New Residential Rental Property Rebate Amount?

 The NRRP is the amount of GST/HST paid multiplied by 36%, to a maximum of $6,300.

 How Do You Calculate the New Housing Rebate?

 Like the NRRP, the GST/HST New Housing Rebate is equal to the amount of tax paid multiplied by 36% to a maximum of $6300.

 When Do You Claim a New Residential Rental Property Rebate?

 You claim the NRRP when you file your tax return for the year.
 The same is true for the New Housing Rebate if that is the one you are eligible for.
 Remember, you may only claim one, and you may only claim the one that best applies to your situation.

 How Do You Get Your Rebate Refunds?

-The rebate factors into your overall tax liability.
+The rebate factors can impact into your overall tax liability.
 It may simply lower your taxes due, or it may result in your getting a refund.
-Either way, you will realize the benefits of the rebate at tax time.
+Either way, you will realize the rebate benefits at tax time.
 You will not receive a separate, specific rebate check.